sararusi1030/introprog/README.md

    - `books.js`
    - `images/background.jpg`
 2. Open `index.html` in your web browser.
 3. Start searching and exploring book options.
-The "Genre" and "Language" fields must be selected — if left empty, the browser will show a validation warning saying "Please select an item in the list.".
+The "Genre" and "Language" fields must be selected.
+If left empty, the browser will show a validation warning saying "Please select an item in the list.".

 # Folder Structure
 BookFinderApp/